How to choose the right partner or partners for a trekking vacation

 i) Age and fitness

-Well, age should not be a critical criterion to decide the compatibility of your trekking partnership.
-However, it would be best to consider this, their physical fitness, their hiking experience, and their expectations of the pace while trekking.
-The partner’s speed and physical fitness can be a factor that determines the trekking route and number of trekking days you choose.
+Well, age should not be a critical criterion in deciding the compatibility of your trekking partnership.
+However, it would be best to consider their physical fitness, their hiking experience, and their expectations of the trekking pace.
+The partner’s speed and physical fitness can be a factor that determines the trekking route and the number of trekking days you choose.
 Having said this, trekking at your own comfortable pace alone can be a self-discovering experience.
 You can contemplate in silence while admiring the beauty of nature while hiking on your own.
 You could even do a meditative walk on your hiking vacation.

 Having the opposite sex as a trekking partner should not be too inconvenient, as long as you have mutual respect, personal space, and privacy to change clothes, etcetera in the room or tent.
-If you snore, inform your partner to invest in a couple of pairs of earplugs.
+If you snore, inform your partner to invest in a pair of earplugs.

 iii) Hiking Experience

-If your trekking partner is experienced, it can be advantageous for you, as he/she can provide you with guidance for trek preparation.
+If your trekking partner is experienced, it can be advantageous for you to guide trek preparation.
 Talk about each other’s experiences, strengths, and weaknesses.

 d) Nature of your partner

 What do you like doing, e.g., do you want to have a quiet read or listen to music in your free time while taking in the surrounding mountains’ beautiful scenery?
 What if your partner is a party animal and loves hanging out late every night during the trek?
-Well, everyone is different, and that should not be too much of a problem as long as he/she does not disturb you when they return to the room.
+Everyone is different, and that should not be too much of a problem as long as they do not disturb you when they return to the room.
 Invest in earplugs, as some people tend to snore after a few drinks, and the walls of the lodges can be paper-thin.

 e) Trekking Partner’s expectation

-Ask and understand what he/she expects from you and check to see if it is compatible with your plans and expectations.
-If the expectations match, then this could be the beginning of a great partnership in the adventure.
+Ask and understand what they expect from you and check to see if it is compatible with your plans and expectations.
+If the expectations match, this could be the beginning of a great partnership in the adventure.

 Excellent communication is an essential factor in all good alliances.
-Do communicate your plans and expectations with your trekking partner before and during the trek.
-Get an understanding of what he/she expects from you – go on and see if it matches yours.
-Inform your partner in advance if you have an existing medical condition or ask if he/she has one and if they have life-threatening allergies and if they are on medication.
-It is good to meet your partner and go on hikes in your home country a few times before going for the extended trekking vacation overseas.
-It is quite common to make some parties’ adjustments, so be flexible and prepared for compromises.
+Communicate your plans and expectations with your trekking partner before and during the trek.
+Get an understanding of what they expect from you – go on and see if it matches yours.
+Inform your partner in advance if you have an existing medical condition or ask if they have one and if they have life-threatening allergies and if they are on medication.
+It is good to meet your partner and go on hikes in your home country a few times before going for an extended trekking vacation overseas.
+Making some parties’ adjustments is expected, so be flexible and prepared for compromises.